 ACCA Exam : Balancing work and study

-This is an interview between Core-Asset consultant Georgia Waters and Laura Murchie who is studying for the ACCA (Association of Chartered Certified Accountants) examination.
+This is an interview with Laura Murchie who is studying for the ACCA (Association of Chartered Certified Accountants) examination.

-Since joining Core-Asset Consulting, I have worked closely with a number of candidates studying for professional accountancy qualifications while working full time.
+At Core-Asset Consulting, we work closely with a number of candidates studying for professional accountancy qualifications while working full time.
 Achieving the perfect balance between the two is no easy feat.
 Even more so when the full-time role is a demanding one.

 If you’re considering undertaking the Association of Chartered Certified Accountants (ACCA) qualification or other accountancy qualifications you will have to make some sacrifices over the next few years.

-Laura Murchie, our in-house Senior Finance Associate, is half way through her ACCA.
-I asked Laura what her secret is to balancing work and study.
+Laura Murchie, our in-house Finance Business Partner, qualified with her ACCA qualification in 2018.
+We asked Laura what her secret is to balancing work and study.

 Laura, when did you begin studying for the ACCA and how long do you expect it to take?

 I joined Core-Asset Consulting in March 2014 and sat my first ACCA exam, Management Accounting, in May 2015.
 All going well, I’m planning to complete the course at the beginning of 2018.

 What’s the ACCA been like so far?

 It certainly hasn’t been easy, but at the same time I’m enjoying the challenge.
 Getting back into the routine of studying after finishing university was particularly difficult – even more so when you’re also working full-time.
 Sitting through a three-hour lecture after a full day of work isn’t the most exciting thing!